King of New York: Filming

+Music

+The film was scored by Ferrara's regular collaborator Joe Delia, and features two tracks by rapper Schoolly D — "Am I Black Enough for You?" and "Saturday Night".

 Reception

+Critical response

-On Rotten Tomatoes, the film has an approval rating of 74% based on 31 reviews, with an average rating of 6.4/10.
+On Rotten Tomatoes, the film has an approval rating of 72% based on 32 reviews, with an average rating of 6.8/10.
 The website's critics consensus reads, "King of New York covers familiar narrative ground with impressive style—and leaves plenty of room for its talented cast to deliver gripping performances."
 On Metacritic the film has a weighted average score of 66 out of 100 based on 20 critics, indicating "generally favorable" reviews.

 Total Film rated King of New York four stars out of five.
 Roger Ebert awarded two stars out of four, citing Walken's "usual polished and somehow sinister ease" and the director's strong command of mood and style, marred by a sketchy screenplay and a fragmented plot.
 Mark Caro, writing for the Chicago Tribune, gave the movie only 1/2 star, adding that star Christopher Walken and the movie remain "just out of grasp".

+Accolades

 The film was featured in Steven Jay Schneider's 7th Edition of 1001 Movies You Must See Before You Die.

 Bojan Bazelli was nominated for an Independent Spirit Award for Best Cinematography.

 In popular culture

-Rapper The Notorious B.I.G. sometimes referred to himself by the monikers "Frank White" and "The King Of New York" after the main character of this film.
+The film has been noted for its influence on the hip-hop culture.
+Rapper The Notorious B.I.G. sometimes referred to himself as "The Black Frank White" and "The King Of New York" after the main character of this film.
+Similarly, Pop Smoke compared himself to Walken's character, including in his 2020 song "Christopher Walking".
+Ras Kass expressed admiration for the film.

-Since Biggie's death, multiple New York based rappers have used the "King Of New York" moniker, such as Nas, Jay-Z, and 50 Cent.

 Home media

 King of New York was released on a 2-Disc Special Edition DVD on April 20, 2004.
-The film was released on Blu-ray on October 23, 2007.Arrow Video has released this film in 4K Ultra HD disk.
+The film was released on Blu-ray on October 23, 2007.
+Arrow Video has released this film in 4K Ultra HD disk.